 Hot Air Balloon Rides - Hot air ballooning is very popular in and around the Adirondacks.
 Every year hundreds of balloons are launched together at the annual Adirondack Balloon Festival in September, but you don't need to wait for September to schedule a romantic hot air balloon ride and proposal!
 See Lake George and the Adirondacks like you've never seen them before, and propose while you're floating gracefully above your favorite landmarks.

 Propose in the High Peaks - There are 46 High Peaks in the Adirondacks.
 How many have you conquered?
 Summit a new one or revisit an old favorite to propose at one of the highest elevations on the eastern seaboard.
 If you want the mountain view but not the hike (there might be pictures, after all) Whiteface Mountain has both a driving road and the Cloudsplitter Gondola, which takes riders to the top of Little Whiteface.

 Raquette Lake Navigation Company - Take a steamboat ride on the WW Durant with the Raquette Lake Navigation Company.
 There are a number of cruises throughout the day, but the dinner cruise on this historic steamboat offers stunning views, a menu fit for foodies, and - depending on the time of year - beautiful sunsets.
 Imagine yourself getting down on one knee in the bow with your sweetheart silhouetted by the setting sun.
 It doesn't get more romantic than this.

 Waterfall Proposals in the Adirondacks - There's just something undeniably romantic about waterfalls.
 Find your way to one of these waterfalls and get down on one knee, because you're not going to find a better place to propose!

-Now that the proposal is behind you, and the engagement is on, it's time to start planning the perfect Adirondack Wedding!
+When the proposal is behind you and the engagement is on, it's time to start thinking about the wedding itself.